 She then proceeds to blow her head off.

-This scene alone more or less summarizes the entire point of the game.
+This scene more or less summarizes the entire point of the game.
 On one hand, she’s right.
-Sparing one attractive NPC when you have already killed hundreds is a pretty superficial attempt at chivalry.
-But she stills holds a soft spot for Tarvis.
+Sparing one attractive NPC when you have already killed hundreds is a pretty superficial attempt at chivalry but she still holds a soft spot for Tarvis.
 That’s because this false mercy also shows Travis for what he really is.
-He’s not truly malicious, he isn’t a complete psychopath he just doesn’t think about these things too hard (like he admits at the start of the match).
+He’s not truly malicious, he isn’t a complete psychopath, he just doesn’t think about these things too hard (like he admits at the start of the match).
 It’s just a game to him and this fight serves as kind of a wake-up call.
 He really is just a try-hard idiot with an overinflated sense of grandeur who’s in way over his head.

 No More Heroes

-I think rather No More Heroes uses Travis to show the persona of a gamer at their most extreme and exaggerated with both the good and bad that comes with it.
-On one hand, it points out how messed up it is that games like itself glorify violence.
-How we use gaming as a fantasy to indulge in violence and titillation and pay stupidly high fees for it.
-But also presents an understanding as to why people like these things and how they are goals worthy of pursuing despite what little sense they make.
+I think rather No More Heroes uses Travis to show the persona of a gamer at their most extreme and exaggerated with both the good and bad that come with it.
+On one hand, it points out how messed up it is that games glorify violence but also presents an understanding as to why people like these things and how they are goals worthy of pursuing despite what little sense they make.
 It’s said that when you stare into the abyss, the abyss states back.
-Likewise, when playing No More Heroes, the game holds up a mirror, reflecting the presumable otaku gamer playing it.
+Likewise, when playing No More Heroes, the game holds up a mirror, reflecting the person playing it.

 Suda51 said in a recent press presentation, “I believe that video gamers truly show the power of entertainment media.
 I sincerely believe that this power invigorates us and instills us with hope for tomorrow”.
 Suda himself has admitted to being a huge gamer and loves gaming as much as anyone else does.

 Maybe that’s why he decided to make a game like No More Heroes.
-It’s his way of saying the next time we play our favorite violent action games, to really think about why we like them and what does it say about us.
+It’s his way of saying the next time we play our favorite violent action games, to really think about why we like them and what that says about us.
 Perhaps we’re all a little more “fucked up” than we realize.

 No More Heroes was originally released on the Nintendo Wii and has been re-released along with No More Heroes 2 on the Nintendo Switch and PC.

-No More Heroes 3 will be releasing on August 27th for Nintendo Switch.
+No More Heroes 3 will be released on August 27th for Nintendo Switch.
 If anything in this article interested you, consider picking it up.